-Metoclopramide is a strong substrate of CYP2D6 which may lead to higher concentrations of Risperidone when administered together, putting the patient at higher risk of side effects from anti-psychotic.
+Metoclopramide is a strong substrate of CYP2D6 which may lead to higher concentrations of risperidone when administered together, putting the patient at higher risk of side effects from anti-psychotic.
 Dicyclomine, prescribed for IBS, is on the BEERS list and has an anticholinergic value of 3.
-The patient already has a diagnosis of psychosis, and Dicyclomine can contribute to delirium in geriatric population.
+The patient already has a diagnosis of psychosis, and dicyclomine can contribute to delirium in the geriatric population.

-The CareKinesis pharmacist recommends a trial discontinuation of Dicyclomine, switching to administration when necessary; the medication was discontinued.
-The pharmacist also suggests discontinuing Metoclopramide, which was decreased to 5 mg every day for seven days, then stopped.
-Lastly, the pharmacist proposes increasing the participant’s proton pump inhibitors dose to help with any increase in GERD symptoms
+The CareKinesis pharmacist recommends a trial discontinuation of dicyclomine, switching to administration when necessary; the medication was discontinued.
+The pharmacist also suggests discontinuing metoclopramide, which was decreased to 5 mg every day for seven days, then stopped.
+Lastly, the pharmacist proposes increasing the participant’s proton pump inhibitor dose to help with an increase in GERD symptoms